lnce-dward/Dela-Rosa-Lance-Edward-V.---ACP-Final-Project/README.md

 - Promotes healthier lifestyles through mental and physical health monitoring.
 - Empowers individuals to manage stress, improve fitness, and achieve wellness goals.

-### 2. Goal 10: Reduced Inequalities
-- Provides an inclusive and accessible platform for users of all demographics.
-- Encourages mental health awareness and accessibility to wellness tools.

-### 3. Goal 12: Responsible Consumption and Production
-- Tracks dietary habits to encourage mindful and sustainable food choices.

 ## Technical Details
 - **Programming Language**: Python
 - **Libraries and Frameworks**: